-The below table provides draft summaries of counts from the International Waterbird Census (IWC) between 2012-2016.
+The table below provides summaries of counts from the International Waterbird Census (IWC) between 2019-2023.
 The table shows count totals grouped by species and you can use the filters to display totals for specific countries or regions.
 As a default setting, waterbird counts from January are displayed.
 This is the main month for the IWC.
 However for various reasons many countries extend the IWC counts into December and February or carry out special counts in other months.
 To show all counts across the IWC season or from other seasons, please select these relevant months in the filter as well.

 In order to support the monitoring of changes in the numbers of introduced species, this report also includes records of species that are not native to the country, i.e. vagrants, escapes or feral individuals of introduced species.
 National IWC coordinators are kindly requested to notify Wetlands International if any of these records are the result of erroneous data entry.